 Symptoms of Filaria

 Swelling of the limb and damage to the lymphatic system increases the risk of bacterial infections of the skin and lymph system.
 Repeated infections lead to hardening and thickening of the skin, known as elephantiasis.
 Rare manifestations of filariasis include tropical pulmonary eosinophilia and chyluria.
-The commonly used method to diagnose filariasis includes direct demonstration of the parasite (almost always microfilariae) in blood or skin specimens.
+The commonly used method to diagnose filariasis includes a direct demonstration of the parasite (almost always microfilariae) in blood or skin specimens.
 As microfilariae have nocturnal periodicity the blood sample is usually taken at night.
-Other tests used to diagnose filariasis include detection of antibodies by immunodiagnostic tests, and detection of circulating filarial antigen (CFA).
+Other tests used to diagnose filariasis include detection of antibodies by immunodiagnostic tests and detection of circulating filarial antigen (CFA).